christorepl/gittt-client/README.md

 #### GET

-Endpoint for authenticating users already logged in and populating their user data - groups, contacts, lists, and so on.
+Endpoint for authenticating users already logged in and populating their user data - groups, contacts, collections, and so on.

 ##### Request Body